chainer/chainer/docs/source/tutorial/dcgan.rst

 **Nash equilibrium** [3] of game theory.
-In detail, while training the discriminator :math:`D`, the generator :math:`G` is also trained so that the discriminator :math:`D` can not identify the generated samples.
+In detail, while training the discriminator :math:`D`, the generator :math:`G` is also trained so that the discriminator :math:`D` cannot identify the generated samples.

 As an intuitive example, the relationship between counterfeiters of banknotes and police is frequently used.
 The counterfeiters try to make counterfeit notes